 - Ensure you’re always relevant

-Choose carefully what to record and consider both care needs and outcome related requirements.
+Choose carefully what to record and consider both care needs and outcome-related requirements.

 - Consider who you are writing about

-Always ask yourself: “Is what I am writing acceptable to the person I am writing about?”
+Describe them in a way that meets their individual needs, always ask yourself: “Is what I am writing acceptable to the person I am writing about?”